Connecting Students to Agriculture

 What a long way we’ve come!
-The BCSFVNP has grown from an initial launch of 10 schools to 1,451 K-12 public schools and K-12 First Nations schools that participated in the program for the 2019/2020 school year.
-With the help of our over 4,000 volunteers and incredible agricultural partners, we now provide fresh fruits and vegetables 12 times in the school year to over 586,277 students.
+The BCSFVNP has grown from an initial launch of 10 schools to over 1,400 K-12 public schools and K-12 First Nations schools that are participating in the program for the 2022/2023 school year.
+With the help of our over 4,000 volunteers and incredible agricultural partners, we now provide fresh fruits and vegetables 12 times in the school year to over 530,000 students.
 Many of those students are trying new foods for the first time and finding out how great they taste.
-They are also making connections to where their food comes from and learning that eating BC grown produce supports local farmers and the economies of rural regions — building blocks towards a lifetime of healthy and sustainable eating.
+They are also making connections to where their food comes from and learning that eating BC grown produce supports local farmers and the economies of rural regions — building blocks toward a lifetime of healthy and sustainable eating.

 Why We Love the BCSFVNP